× Search

 Local Water Done Well

-The policy direction paves the way for services and assets to stay in councils' ownership and control, while operating under a new service delivery model.
+The policy direction paves the way for services and assets to stay within councils' ownership and control, while operating under a new service delivery model to prepare for the future.

 What is “Local Water Done Well”?